stephbuon/democracy-lab/README.md

 Data can be found on Box and on M2.

-#### Accessing Data on M2
+#### Data on M2

 > Note: Permissions will neeed to be granted to first time users by SMU's M2 admins.
-Email help desk at SMU with HPC in subject line.
+Request permissions by emailing help desk at SMU with HPC in the subject line.

-We keep some large data sets on M2, and most importantly the TSV and CSV versions of the Hansard data.
+We keep several data sets on M2, located at: `/scratch/group/pract-txt-mine/democracy-lab-data`.

-Current data sets are located at: `/scratch/group/pract-txt-mine`.

-These include:
-- **hansard_c19_04152021.tsv**, a TSV file of the C19 Hansard debates
-- **hansard_c20_tokenized.csv**, a tokenized version of the C20 Hansard debates
+Running **slink_data.sh** will create symlinks to these data sets (enter).

+#### Hansard Versions

 Early pipeline versions of the Hansard data--that is, versions scraped from the original XML files and which have not undergone extra cleaning, are located at: `/scratch/group/pract-txt-mine/data_sets/hansard/`.
 These versions include TSV files for all of Hansard (1803-2004), and are mostly kept for documentation purposes.

-#### Accessing Box Data
+#### Data on Box

+If working on M2, it may be unnecessary to pull data from Box.
+However, these instructions are offered if working with Box is desired.

 Most pipelines have accompanying **api_pull** code for pulling relevant data from the Box API.
 Pulled data will be stored in the corresponding __data__ folders.
 Data folders are included in the __.gitignore__, as data should be stored on Box.